-Studying history informs you about the world, develops your ability to research and manage information, and enables you to be critical and to communicate effectively.
-For employers, a degree in history represents excellent preparation for working life – our history students enjoy a good record of employment.
+Studying history informs you of the world, develops your ability to research, manage information, be critical and communicate effectively.
+For employers, it represents excellent preparation for working life – our history graduates enjoy a good record of employment.

-Students also choose careers in the Home Office, local government and in retail and services management.
-A history degree is also excellent preparation for postgraduate study.
+Common careers for history graduates include teaching, banking, journalism, law, and roles in museums, archives and heritage organisations.
+Graduates also choose careers in the Home Office, local government and in retail and services management.
+A history degree is excellent preparation for postgraduate study.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.